 People learn a lot from other people’s experiments, successes, and failures.
 In fact, hearing about other people’s challenges is often the best way to get the courage to try something for ourselves.
 Your journey could have a profound impact on someone’s life, but you will never know unless you share.

 Do some research

 If you’re thinking about writing, you probably enjoy reading blogs.
 Look at a few blogs that you like and see what stands out about their structure, tone, and content.
 Do you enjoy a list of tips, a personal story, a set of learnings, or something else?
 Perhaps you could use the same “framework”.

-Here’s a simple framework you could follow (thanks to Rachel Klaver for the tip):
+Here’s a simple framework you could follow:

 - Intro – describe why you’re writing about your chosen topic.